ashutoshmjain/gita/src/prologue.md

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started!
 His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it for ever in every human mind through one of the most potent narrative ever told - `Bhagvat Gita`.

-As a complimentary gift, to ensure this knowledge was never lost, he ushered the humanity from "spoken" to the "written" word.
+As a complimentary gift, to ensure this knowledge stayed accessible to everyone, he ushered the humanity from "spoken word" to the "written text".
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Brihat Parāśara Hora` — foundational work on Astrology;